Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: EXPERIMENTS

 \subsection{Prepare the Training Data}

-The training of our network is in pure 3D space and needs both the point-wise segmentation label and the tight 3D bounding box label.
-Since the testing datasets do not provide specific training data, and it is difficult to rendering training data in 3D large-scale natural scene as the background to cover all the 6-DOF search space, we design a method that can quickly generate specific 3D training datas based on Augmented Reality (AR) technology.
+The training of our network is in pure 3D space and needs both the point-wise semantic label and the 3D bounding box label.
+Since the testing datasets do not provide specific training data, and it is impossible to select and process a large-scale 3D natural scene dataset as the training background to cover all the 6-DOF search space, we design a method that can quickly generate specific 3D datasets based on Augmented Reality (AR) technology.

-As shown in Fig.~\ref{fig:ardata}, the method contains three main phases: 1) Scene Augmented Reality, 2) Point clouds Rendering and 3) Labels Generation.
-Firstly, we set up a scene similar to the testing datasets, and then place specific ArUco markers \cite{ArUco} in it.
-With this marker system, the method can automatically detecting the markers and get the camera pose transformation of each marker.
-We use AR technology to visualize the transformed mesh models on the mark boards, and display the accurate 6-DOF changes as the sensor moves.
-In the process of scene augmented reality, we randomly place the mark boards and judge whether the virtual objects are overlapping through the augmented reality scene.
-For each class of objects, we capture 2k+ frames under a random view pose.
-Secondly, based on the principle of light propagation \cite{PCL} and the parameters of real sensors, we render the virtual objects in augmented reality scene, and the occlusion between objects is also considered in the rendered point clouds data.
-Finally, since the accurate 6-DOF pose of each object is known, we can easily generate the segmentation, instance label and 3D bounding box of each point in the scene.
+The method contains three main phases: 1) scenes capture, 2) scenes rendering and 3) labels generation as shown in Fig.~\ref{fig:ardata}.
+Firstly, we set up a scene similar to the testing datasets, and then place specific mark boards in it.
+The method can real-time recognize the transformation between the mark boards and the sensor in the process of collecting the scenes.
+We use AR technology to visualize the transformed objects mesh models on the mark boards, and display the accurate 6-DOF changes as the sensor moves.
+In the process of scene capture, we randomly place the mark boards and judge whether the virtual objects are overlapping through the augmented reality scene.
+For each class of objects, we capture 2k+ frames under a random view and manually remove the images with incorrect pose estimation.
+Secondly, based on the principle of light propagation and the parameters of real sensors, we render the virtual objects in augmented reality scene, and the occlusion between objects is also presented.
+Finally, we generate the semantic, instance label and 3D bounding box of each point in the scene, due to the accurate 6-DOF pose of each object is known.

 In addition to the generated augmented reality scenes, we sample 10\% of the testing datasets, remove the targets from the scene and replace them with the rendered point clouds of the object mesh models, which are rotated randomly around the axis perpendicular to the working plane every thirty degrees.
 For each class of object, we first pre-train the weights of our network on the segmentation task same as \cite{PointNet2}, and then train our multi-task architecture on the generated augmented reality datasets, final, use the processed sampled testing datasets to fine-tune the weights.